v1ggs/gulp-website-builder/gulp-wsb/build-modules/devinfo/README.md

 ### config.header

 Header content for JS and CSS.
-If minifyers don't remove 'important' comments, then don't set it as 'important' (`/*! *comment* */`).
+If minifiers don't remove 'important' comments, then don't set it as 'important' (`/*! *comment* */`).
 This will produce duplicate header in minified files.

 ### config.humans